indimail/indimail-virtualdomains/.github/README-indimail.md

 $ swaks --to testuser@example.com --server localhost -port 587 --a CRAM-SHA1 -au manny@example.com -ap supersecret
 ```

+NOTE: SCRAM authentication has a design flaw.
+It doesn't have a mechanism to negotiate the SCRAM variant to use.
+The result of this is that one will be restricted to create users wth passwords supporing just one fixed variant.
+You can use either SCRAM-SHA-1 or SCRAM-SHA-256 and not both.
+See https://blog.josefsson.org/2021/06/08/whats-wrong-with-scram/.
+The other way is to break the unique user+domain combination for <u>indimail</u> table in the MySQL database and store passwords for all variants when you add/modify users.
+That would make password management having gargantuan complications and prone to password mismatch within the different variants.
+And what do you do if these armchair RFC writers come up with a new SCRAM variant?
+Ask the users to change passwords to support the new SCRAM variant?

 ## Enabling authentication methods for qmail-remote